 There is always a way to diffuse a difficult situation.
-What separate the best support systems from others is their ability to transform angry clients to satisfied customers.
+What separate the best support systems from others is their ability to transform angry clients into satisfied customers.

 Science shows that to truly become a master on how to calm down an angry customer, you must be able to identify and acknowledge where they are coming from.

 Empathy is key.
 More than anything else, the caller wants to know that they’re being addressed as a real person.
-Learn to relate with your caller, and the appropriate response will follow suit.
+Learn to relate to your caller, and the appropriate response will follow suit.

 The angry customers, when handled well, will rave the most about you.